 Lawsuit Claims Cartiva SCI Failure Caused by Defective Design of Big Toe Implant

-A North Carolina woman claims she has lost significant mobility after her Cartiva Synthetic Cartilage Implant (SCI) shifted out of position, requiring removal and fusion of her big toe.
+A North Carolina woman indicates in a recently filed product liability lawsuit that she has lost significant mobility after her Cartiva Synthetic Cartilage Implant (SCI) shifted out of position, requiring removal and fusion of her big toe.

-The Cartiva SCI, approved by the U.S. Food and Drug Administration (FDA) in 2016, is a molded cylindrical device made from polyvinyl alcohol-based (PVA) hydrogel.
-The manufacturer promoted the implant as an innovative alternative for patients with hallux limitus or hallux rigidus, forms of degenerative arthritis affecting the big toe joint.
+The Cartiva SCI is a molded cylindrical device that was introduced in 2016, which is made from polyvinyl alcohol-based (PVA) hydrogel.
+The manufacturer promoted the implant as an innovative alternative for patients with hallux limitus or hallux rigidus, which are forms of degenerative arthritis affecting the big toe joint.

 However, the FDA announced a nationwide Cartiva SCI recall in October 2024, after the company admitted it was seeing “higher-than-expected” failure rates.
 When the implant fails, not only does it require revision surgery, but often also requires the big toe to be fused into immobility.

-Kiel is one of a growing number of patients who have filed Cartiva SCI lawsuits following her implant’s failure, which can lead to severe pain, implant loosening and other complications.
+Kiel is one of a growing number of patients who are now pursuing Cartiva SCI lawsuits, indicating that implant failures left them with severe pain, reduced range of motion and other complications.
 Each complaint makes similar claims, that Cartiva failed to properly design and test the implant before putting it into the stream of commerce.

 Cartiva Synthetic Cartilage Implant